bjorn001/Data-Anonimisation-and-ML/README.md

 - `generalization/hierarchies`
   - contains the necessary defined generalization hierarchies per attribute and dataset, from the original paper of Dam et al. (2021)
 - `results`
   - all computed results (anonymised datasets, ML performance, etc.) are stored inside a folder structure inside `results` for each experiment.
+- `paper-results`
-These folders contain the initial result used for the paper concerning classifers and regressors.
+  - Contains the results used for the paper itself

 Author: Björn van Engelenburg
 Examined by: Jacco van Ossenbruggen and Dayana Spagnuelo